-The dedication of land and/or the payment of the cash equivalent will enable the city to provide parks in the proper location and of the proper size to serve the citizens of the city.
-This regulation also is adopted to help discourage the proliferation of small parcels, tracts, and outlots that are ostensibly created as open space and/or parks but are not sized, located or maintained as functional sites for these uses.
+The payment of the cash equivalent fee in lieu will enable the city to provide parks in the proper location and of the proper size to serve the citizens of the city.
+This regulation also is adopted to help discourage the proliferation of small parcels, tracts,

+Chapter 17.47, Public Dedications and Impact Fees Page 8 of 21 and outlots that are ostensibly created as open space and/or parks but are not sized, located or maintained as functional sites for these uses or the general city population.

-Consistent with this Section and with Chapter 17.29 of this Title, every residential development which increases the number of dwelling units above that which was approved as of the effective date of this title shall include a dedication of land to the city or other entity, as determined by the City Council, to be used for public parks, open space, and/or trails and/or payment of a public parks, open space, and trails fee in lieu of such dedication, as provided herein.
-Accessory dwelling units are not subject to this fee.
+Consistent with this Section and with Chapter 17.43 of this Title, every residential development which increases the number of dwelling units above that which was approved as of the effective date of this title shall include a dedication of land to the city or other entity, as determined by the City Council, to be used for public parks, open space, and/or trails and/or payment of a public parks, open space, and trails fee in lieu of such dedication, as provided herein.